Nwafor6/React-Newsletter-Design-Template/Readme.md

 # React Newletter Subscription Template

 This is a simple Newletter Subscription Template built with React.
-It allows users to subscribe and render them a success message if the email is valoid, else it prompt them to provide a valid email address.
+It allows users to subscribe and render them a success message if the email is valid, else it prompt them to provide a valid email address.

 ## Technologies Used